raymondckm2000/shopping-cart-app/README.md

 ## Getting started

 Open `docs/index.html` directly in your browser or use a simple HTTP server such as `npx serve docs` for local development.
+The repository root also contains a lightweight `index.html` that redirects to the `docs/` folder, which makes the site available even if GitHub Pages is configured to publish from the root of the `main` branch.

 ## Deployment